- Summer schools 2018

 20 July 2018 – Summer Schools, day two

 Day two sees the focus shift to collaboration and best practice sessions from network members, including the infamous quick fire 7 in 70 sessions, helping you get to the heart of what matters to you.

-You can also download the pre-reading for one of the Day 2 tracks; Innovation or Evidence: Why can’t we have both?
+Download the pre-reading for Innovation or Evidence: Why can’t we have both?

 Rachel Dunscombe, CEO, NHS Digital Academy Rachel is Director of Digital for Salford Royal Group/Northern Care Alliance, CEO of the NHS Digital Academy, a member of KLAS advisory board, SRO for GM interoperability solution and Chair of the HIMSS UK Advisory Board.
 She has extensive experience of implementing successful technologies in healthcare, consumer and financial markets.